DataDog/datadog-agent/docs/dev/contributing.md

   (useful for PRs only changing documentation or tests).
 - `qa/skip-qa`, `qa/done`, `qa/no-code-change`: if the `qa/skip-qa` label is set with
-  an additional required `qa/done` or `qa/no-code-change`, it will skip the creation of a QA card related to this PR during next release process (example: for a documentation only PRs).
+  an additional required `qa/done` or `qa/no-code-change`, it will skip the creation of a QA card related to this PR during next release process (example: documentation-only PRs).
 - `major_change`: to flag the PR as a major change impacting many/all teams working on the agent and will require deeper QA (example: when we change the Python version shipped in the agent).